Programme at a Glance

 12:45–13:00 | Closing |

-- Grammatical person as a clue to interpreting French how-questions (Jan Fliessbach, Lucia M. Tovena, Damien Fleury)
+- Grammatical person as a clue to interpreting French how-questions (Jan Fliessbach, Lucia M. Tovena and Damien Fleury)

 - Does it take two to do an articulatory tango?
-Investigating the production of novel phonetic forms in varying communicative settings (Leonie Schade, Daniel Duran, Sina Zarrieß, Joana Cholin, Petra Wagner)
+Investigating the production of novel phonetic forms in varying communicative settings (Leonie Schade, Daniel Duran, Sina Zarrieß, Joana Cholin and Petra Wagner)

-- ‘No no no no no no no’: Multiple repetition in dialogue (Zulipiye Yusupujiang, Paola Herreno-Castaneda, Mathilde Dargnat, Jonathan Ginzburg)
+- ‘No no no no no no no’: Multiple repetition in dialogue (Zulipiye Yusupujiang, Paola Herreno-Castaneda, Mathilde Dargnat and Jonathan Ginzburg)

-- Identifying repair opportunities in child-caregiver interactions (Abhishek Agrawal, Benoit Favre, Abdellah Fourtassi)
+- Identifying repair opportunities in child-caregiver interactions (Abhishek Agrawal, Benoit Favre and Abdellah Fourtassi)

 - Do young adolescents draw on common ground like adults?
-(Clara Grégoire, Héloïse Retournard, Stéphane Rauzy, Maud Champagne-Lavau)
+(Clara Grégoire, Héloïse Retournard, Stéphane Rauzy and Maud Champagne-Lavau)

 - Social repair (Alafate Abulimiti, Vladislav Maraev)

-- Misunderstanding the concrete, disagreeing about the abstract: A closer look at word meaning negotiation triggers (Bill Noble, Staffan Larsson, Jenny Myrendal)
+- Misunderstanding the concrete, disagreeing about the abstract: A closer look at word meaning negotiation triggers (Bill Noble, Staffan Larsson and Jenny Myrendal)

-- Benchmarking LLMs for mimicking child-caregiver language in interaction (Jing Liu, Abdellah Fourtassi)
+- Benchmarking LLMs for mimicking child-caregiver language in interaction (Jing Liu and Abdellah Fourtassi)

-- Conv-BDI: An extension of the BDI framework for conversational agents (Nicholas Thomas Walker, Nicolas Wagner, Laetitia Hilgendorf, Stefan Ultes)
+- Conv-BDI: An extension of the BDI framework for conversational agents (Nicholas Thomas Walker, Nicolas Wagner, Laetitia Hilgendorf and Stefan Ultes)

-- Automated administration of questionnaires during casual conversation using question-guiding dialogue system (Yuki Zenimoto, Mariko Yoshida, Ryo Hori, Mayu Urata, Aiko Inoue, Takahiro Hayashi, Ryuichiro Higashinaka)
+- Automated administration of questionnaires during casual conversation using question-guiding dialogue system (Yuki Zenimoto, Mariko Yoshida, Ryo Hori, Mayu Urata, Aiko Inoue, Takahiro Hayashi and Ryuichiro Higashinaka)

 - Why so cold and distant?
-Effects of inter-turn gap durations on observers’ attributions of interpersonal stance (Stefan Blohm, Mathias Barthel)
+Effects of inter-turn gap durations on observers’ attributions of interpersonal stance (Stefan Blohm and Mathias Barthel)

 - Alexa, you are too slow!
 Invariant turn-transition times and conversational flow in natural human–voice agent interaction (Mathias Barthel)

-- Head and hand movements during turn transitions: Data-based multimodal analysis using the frankfurt vr gesture–speech alignment corpus (FraGA) (Andy Lücking, Felix Voll, Daniel Rott, Alexander Henlein, Alexander Mehler)
+- Head and hand movements during turn transitions: Data-based multimodal analysis using the Frankfurt VR gesture–speech alignment corpus (FraGA) (Andy Lücking, Felix Voll, Daniel Rott, Alexander Henlein and Alexander Mehler)

-- Information exchange vs. opinion discussion as distinct communicative contexts in online conversations: A corpus-based study of speech acts and rhetorical relations dynamics in dialogue (Gonzalo Freijedo Aduna, Alda Mari)
+- Information exchange vs. opinion discussion as distinct communicative contexts in online conversations: A corpus-based study of speech acts and rhetorical relations dynamics in dialogue (Gonzalo Freijedo Aduna and Alda Mari)

-- Shaping virtual interactions: F-formations in social VR (Karl Clarke, Patrick Healey)
+- Shaping virtual interactions: F-formations in social VR (Karl Clarke and Patrick Healey)

-- Seeking agreement in remote psychiatric consultations: A conversation analytic perspective (Naphat Jittavisutthikul, Patrick Healey, Sarah Bourdin, Philip McNamee)
+- Seeking agreement in remote psychiatric consultations: A conversation analytic perspective (Naphat Jittavisutthikul, Patrick Healey, Sarah Bourdin and Philip McNamee)

-- Constructing a multi-party conversational corpus focusing on interlocutor relationships (Taro Tsuda, Sanae Yamashita, Koji Inoue, Tatsuya Kawahara, Ryuichiro Higashinaka)
+- Constructing a multi-party conversational corpus focusing on interlocutor relationships (Taro Tsuda, Sanae Yamashita, Koji Inoue, Tatsuya Kawahara and Ryuichiro Higashinaka)

-- Pragmatic reasoning for irony detection with large language models in English and Norwegian (Margareta Berg, Ildikó Pilán, Ingrid Lossius Falkum, Pierre Lison)
+- Pragmatic reasoning for irony detection with large language models in English and Norwegian (Margareta Berg, Ildikó Pilán, Ingrid Lossius Falkum and Pierre Lison)

-- “It’s simply a different way of communicating” – Attitudes on nonverbal communication of autistic adults in the Netherlands (Anna Palmann, James P. Trujillo, Linda Drijvers, Floris Roelofsen)
+- “It’s simply a different way of communicating” – Attitudes on nonverbal communication of autistic adults in the Netherlands (Anna Palmann, James P. Trujillo, Linda Drijvers and Floris Roelofsen)

 - Are you laughing at me?
 Patterns of laughter while playing a voice activated game in pairs compared to single-player (Talha Bedir, Bora Kara, Christine Howes)

-- Toward emotional description via meta-dialogue: A preliminary framework for data collection (Kei Shimonishi, Koji Inoue, Yasuyuki Usuda, Rui Sakaida)
+- Toward emotional description via meta-dialogue: A preliminary framework for data collection (Kei Shimonishi, Koji Inoue, Yasuyuki Usuda and Rui Sakaida)

-- Child-directed speech is fine-tuned to children’s developmental needs (Bastian Bunzeck, Holger Diessel)
+- Child-directed speech is fine-tuned to children’s developmental needs [non-archival] (Bastian Bunzeck and Holger Diessel)

-- Surprised to kill: Quantifying LLM uncertainty in morally-charged triadic dialogues (Vanessa Vanzan, Nikolai Ilinykh, Erik Lagerstedt, Amy Han Qiu, Vladislav Maraev, Christine Howes)
+- Surprised to kill: Quantifying LLM uncertainty in morally-charged triadic dialogues (Vanessa Vanzan, Nikolai Ilinykh, Erik Lagerstedt, Amy Han Qiu, Vladislav Maraev and Christine Howes)

-- Communication at an angle (Mattias Appelgren, Ellen Breitholtz, Robin Cooper, Simon Dobnik)
+- Communication at an angle (Mattias Appelgren, Ellen Breitholtz, Robin Cooper and Simon Dobnik)

-- How task complexity and voice type shape prosodic and physiologic cues of engagement in human-machine dialogue (Océane Granier, Laurent Prevot, Roxane Bertrand, Kévin Gravouil)
+- How task complexity and voice type shape prosodic and physiologic cues of engagement in human-machine dialogue (Océane Granier, Roxane Bertrand, Kévin Gravouil and Laurent Prévot)

-- The FLEX benchmark: Evaluating pragmatic competence in LLMs via false presuppositions (Judith Sieker, Clara Lachenmaier, Sina Zarrieß)
+- The FLEX benchmark: Evaluating pragmatic competence in LLMs via false presuppositions (Judith Sieker, Clara Lachenmaier and Sina Zarrieß)

-- One -hii to rule them all: Functions and intonation of particle -hii in Hindi movie dialogues (Shravani Patil, Farhat Jabeen)
+- One -hii to rule them all: Functions and intonation of particle -hii in Hindi movie dialogues (Shravani Patil and Farhat Jabeen)

-- Intonation and prosodic phrasing of particle ‘-hii’ in Hindi/Urdu dialogues (Farhat Jabeen, Shravani Patil)
+- Intonation and prosodic phrasing of particle ‘-hii’ in Hindi/Urdu dialogues (Farhat Jabeen and Shravani Patil)

-- Integrating LLMs into the DIARC cognitive architecture to resolve past temporal references (Valerio Farriciello, Frank Förster)
+- Integrating LLMs into the DIARC cognitive architecture to resolve past temporal references (Valerio Farriciello and Frank Förster)

-- The dual nature as a local context to explore verbal behaviour in game explanations (Josephine B. Fisher, Lutz Terfloth)
+- The dual nature as a local context to explore verbal behaviour in game explanations (Josephine B. Fisher and Lutz Terfloth)

-- Towards a discourse-structure based response classification for interviews (René Nicolas, Arndt Riester)
+- Towards a discourse-structure based response classification for interviews (René Nicolas and Arndt Riester)

-- Contextual interpretation in human-robot dialogue (Svetlana Stoyanchev, Youmna Farag, Simon Keizer, Mohan Li, Rama Doddipatla)
+- Contextual interpretation in human-robot dialogue (Svetlana Stoyanchev, Youmna Farag, Simon Keizer, Mohan Li and Rama Doddipatla)

-- Mapping the landscape of dialogue research: A meta-analysis of ACL Anthology 2024 (Amandine Decker, Maxime Amblard, Ellen Breitholtz)
+- Mapping the landscape of dialogue research: A meta-analysis of ACL Anthology 2024 (Amandine Decker, Maxime Amblard and Ellen Breitholtz)

-- Evaluating prosodic variation in English and Icelandic synthesized speech (Caitlin Laura Richter, Naizeth Núñez Macías, Stefán Ólafsson, Jon Gudnason, Hannes Högni Vilhjálmsson)
+- Evaluating prosodic variation in English and Icelandic synthesized speech (Caitlin Laura Richter, Naizeth Núñez Macías, Stefán Ólafsson, Jon Gudnason and Hannes Högni Vilhjálmsson)

-- Conceptual pact models of reference in building games with dialogue: Scaling up from Pentomino Puzzles to the challenge of Minecraft (Julian Hough, Chris Madge, Matthew Purver, Massimo Poesio)
+- Conceptual pact models of reference in building games with dialogue: Scaling up from Pentomino Puzzles to the challenge of Minecraft (Julian Hough, Chris Madge, Matthew Purver and Massimo Poesio)

-- MLLMs construction company – investigating multimodal LLMs’ Communicative Skills In a Collaborative Building Task (Marika Sarzotti, Giovanni Duca, Chris Madge, Raffaella Bernardi, Massimo Poesio)
+- MLLMs construction company – Investigating multimodal LLMs’ communicative skills in a collaborative building task [non-archival] (Marika Sarzotti, Giovanni Duca, Chris Madge, Raffaella Bernardi and Massimo Poesio)

-- Learning to refer: How scene complexity affects emergent communication in neural agents (Dominik Künkele, Simon Dobnik)
+- Learning to refer: How scene complexity affects emergent communication in neural agents (Dominik Künkele and Simon Dobnik)